-1. Run Roundtable using the Roundtable application shortcut.
-The Roundtable Login dialog box appears.

-- 2. Type your user ID and password. - 3.
-If no users have been defined in the Roundtable repository, the sysop user must be created.
-For information on creating user accounts, see Section 3.13, "Security" [3-?]. - 4.
+- 1. Run Roundtable using the Roundtable application shortcut.
+The Roundtable Login dialog box appears. - 2.
+Type your user ID and password.
+If no users have been defined, you must log in as the 'sysop' user which was created during the installation process. - Select the 'Save my Credentials' option to store your credentials and automatically log into future sessions. - 4.
 Choose the OK button.
 The Roundtable Tabletop and OpenEdge startup procedure (the OpenEdge Desktop by default) appear.